SebTota/Note/README.md

 * File encryption (including photos)
 * Folder and file name encryption
   * The folder structure is still visible, but folder and file names are not
+* Files and assets are never stored locally in their decrypted form
+  * All files and assets are decrypted in app when a certain file is chosen by the user
+  * This means any application looking for certain file extensions (ex. png, jpg, etc.) will not see these files in their decrypted state

 ## Future Implementation
 * Cloud syncing